Maybe you're a non believer, but a visit to the Bigfoot Discovery Project just might change your mind about the existence of the elusive Sasquatch.

 The Bigfoot Discovery Museum, with its eclectic collection of all things Sasquatch, Yeti and Abominable, opened in 2004 “in an attempt to educate the public with the facts and current best guesses as to the true nature of Bigfoot,” according to the museum’s website.
 Its co-founder, Michael Rugg (a former computer graphic artist and illustrator in Silicon Valley) claims to have seen one early in the morning along the banks of the Eel River in Humboldt County in 1950 while camping with his family when he was five years old.
 His parents were fixing breakfast one morning and he wandered off.
 It was about 30 feet away and they made eye contact.
 He also claims to have collected DNA evidence that Bigfoot exists, but it's tied up in a multi-million dollar legal battle, and as a result, won't be released to the public until the lawsuit is resolved.

 The small museum is located on Highway 9 in Felton near Henry Cowell Redwoods State Park (where there have been Bigfoot sightings over the years).
 It won't take you long to get through the small museum.
-Some of the more kitschy exhibits include abominable snowman dolls, cartoons, comic books, old clippings, Harry and the Hendersons action figures and a Six Million Dollar Man book titled “The Secret of Bigfoot Pass.” ("The Secret of Bigfoot" two-part episode of The Six Million Dollar Man where Steve Austin fights Bigfoot (Andre The Giant) is a true television classic.)
+Some of the more kitschy exhibits include abominable snowman dolls, cartoons, comic books, old clippings, Harry and the Hendersons action figures and a Six Million Dollar Man book titled “The Secret of Bigfoot Pass.” ("The Secret of Bigfoot" two-part episode of The Six Million Dollar Man where Steve Austin fights Bigfoot (Andre The Giant) is a true television classic and utterly awesome.)

 And then it starts to get more serious.
 There is a large map with colored pins marking over 170 reported sightings in the Santa Cruz Mountains over the past 10+ years.
 (You can read about a reported sighting in April 2002 near Santa Cruz along Highway 1 at the southern border of Wilder Ranch as documented on the BFDP's website).
 There are plaster castings of footprints, news articles about research and even some alleged Bigfoot poo.
 They also have a tooth that might be from a Bigfoot.
 The footprint casts are rather intriguing, and when you see them up close and in person, they really are big feet – they are impressive and don't look fake.